pilsy/chrono-forge/docs/StatefulWorkflow/defining_workflow_relationships.md

 #### Auto-Starting Child Workflows

 One of the most powerful features of `managedPaths` is the ability to auto-start child workflows based on changes in the parent workflow's state.
-This is controlled by the `autoStartChildren` flag within each `managedPaths` entry.
+This is controlled by the `autoStart` flag within each `managedPaths` entry.

 **How Auto-Starting Works:**

-- When `autoStartChildren` is set to `true`, the parent workflow continuously monitors its internal state for changes.
+- When `autoStart` is set to `true`, the parent workflow continuously monitors its internal state for changes.
 If a new entity is added or an existing entity is updated, it checks the `managedPaths` configuration to determine if a child workflow should be started.
 - If the conditions are met, the parent workflow uses Temporal's `workflow.startChild()` API to instantiate a new child workflow of the specified `workflowType`.
 - The parent workflow passes the necessary initialization parameters, such as entity data, API URLs, and tokens, to the child workflow, ensuring it is fully equipped to manage its assigned responsibilities.